22. Electrostatics

 In addition to being conserved, charge is also quantized.
 This means that charge can only come in particular values which are integer multiples of the value e.
 This is because there can only be whole numbers of protons and electrons.
 As it is not possible to have a fraction of an electron, or a fraction of a proton, the amount of charge that any object can have must come in integer values of the magnitude of the elementary charge.
 That is, |q| = Ne, where N is an integer.

 There are two possible interactions that charges can experience.
 Two like charges (positive and positive, or negative and negative) will repel.
-That is, if you could somehow hold two like charges together, they will experience a force that causes them to move apart from each other.
+That is, if you could somehow hold two like charges together, they would experience a force that causes them to move apart from each other.
 Two unlike charges (positive and negative) will attract.
-Therefore, if you could somehow hold two unlike charges apart from each other, they will experience a force that causes them to come together.
+Therefore, if you could somehow hold two unlike charges apart from each other, they would experience a force that causes them to come together.

 We can visualize the effect of this force by looking at how charges interact on a low-friction turntable.
 In the video below, two acrylic rods are rubbed with paper.
 This removes electrons, causing a positive charge in both rods.
 When one of the rods is free to rotate, and the other rod is held nearby, we can see that the first rod rotates away.
 Positive charges repel other positive changes.